Veillet River: Geography

+Photos

 Toponymy

 The name "River Veillet" is derived from the military and census Jean Veillet, ancestor of all Veillet/te of America.
 Jean Veillet arrived in Canada in 1687 as a military troop "Compagnies Franches de la Marine" (Free Companies of Navy).
-After his military commitment in 1700 (and perhaps earlier), Jean Veillet held unofficially a location at the mouth of the Veillet river on East bank of Batiscan river in the actual the village of Sainte-Geneviève-de-Batiscan.
+After his military commitment in 1700 (and perhaps earlier), Jean Veillet held unofficially a location at the mouth of the Veillet River on East bank of Batiscan River in the actual the village of Sainte-Geneviève-de-Batiscan.
 Finally, the Jesuits lords of the Lordship of Batiscan agreed by the concession contract notarized in 1711, to cease officially this lot to Jean Veillet.
 That same year he also received a grant of right to cut and sell timber.
 Jean Veillet is one of the first forest entrepreneurs of the Lordship of Batiscan.
 The river flows lengthwise into the Veillet land of Jean Veillet.

 The Church of Sainte-Geneviève-de-Batiscan was built on a plot of land belonging to the ancestor Jean Veillet.

 Jean Veillet was born in 1664 in Saint-André de Niort, France.
 He married on November 19, 1698 in Batiscan Marguerite Lariou.
 His military career ended at his marriage period.
 Jean Veillet died as of February 21, 1741, in Sainte-Geneviève-de-Batiscan.

 Following the death of pioneer Jean Veillet, his eldest son Jean Veillet (married in 1726 to Catherine Lefebvre) bought in 1743 from his brothers and sisters their share of the estate.
 Jean (son) and his wife had already acquired on January 2, 1742, from the Jesuits a concession at the Rivière des Envies (Cravings river).
 Subsequently, the ancestral lot was transferred to Michel Veillet (husband of Josephte Normandin), grandson of the ancestor Jean Veillet.
 In July 1790, Michel Veillet sold his property rights on the plot of land where the church was built, and setting a 67-year-old dispute.

 The name "River Veillet" was formalized on August 14, 1997 in the register of place names of the Commission de toponymie du Québec (Geographical Names Board of Québec).